 In addition to the inconsistent descriptive study results, there have not been any significant increases in the population rates for brain cancer in recent years (Larjavarra et al., 2011).
-It is reasonable to contend that it may yet be too early, given the late observed.
+It is reasonable to contend that it may yet be too early, given the long latency period for brain cancer, for an increase to be observed.
 However, the world population exposure has increased exponentially since the late 1990s and if RF exposure from mobile phones is carcinogenic then increased population rates should be observed in the very near future.

 The findings for non-carcinogenic effects have mirrored those for the carcinogenic effects.
-For non-thermal exposure levels, there has been inconsistent evidence for cognitive function effects.
-Studies investigating possible cognitive function effects have not been able to describe a dose-response relationship and someword not been able to contribute to meaningful consideration of adverse effects.
+For nonthermal exposure levels, there has been inconsistent evidence for cognitive function effects.
+Studies investigating possible cognitive function effects have not been able to describe a dose-response relationship and so have not been able to contribute to meaningful consideration of adverse effects.

 The results of the environmental studies since the publication of the standard for broadcast transmitters and mobile phone base stations have also be inconsistent.
 Many of these studies were ecological or cross-sectional in design and were at best hypothesis generating.
-Limitations regarding the nethods and interpretation of results have been well described elsewhere (ICNIRP, 2009).
+Limitations regarding the methods and interpretation of results have been well described elsewhere (ICNIRP, 2009).